 stop.
 However, this required using the cycle paths going under the motorway and

 dual carriageway.
-I got lost and had to revert to the map app on my phone.
+I got lost and had to revert to the map app on my iPhone.

-hours internet pass for a fiver.
-I was soon on track but time was pressing on.
+Thankfully, I’d taken up the offer from 3 Phones of an unlimited twenty-four-hour internet pass for a fiver.
+I was soon on track, but time was pressing on.

 I was never going to make the stop, so instead I had to jog and then run